 Idaho Springs is a popular stop for those traveling on I-70, to and from the mountains.
 Though the town is known for its hot springs, Idaho Springs has a lot more to offer adventure seekers.

 Rafting is one of the top summer sports available in town.
-Clear Creek runs right through town and can offer some fierce class IV and V rapids, as well as great fishing.
-In the winter skiing is close by at Loveland Ski Area, as well as all the popular resorts of Summit County and Winter Park on the opposite side of Berthoud Pass.
+Clear Creek runs right through town and offers some fierce class IV and V rapids, as well as great fishing.
+In the winter, skiing is close by at Loveland Ski Area.
+On the opposite side of Berthoud Pass, you’ll also find the popular resorts of Summit County and Winter Park.

-Idaho Springs has a similar history to most other hot springs towns in Colorado.
+Idaho Springs has a similar history to most other towns in Colorado.
 It was originally a miner town that was established during the mid 19th century and later transformed into a tourist destination.